 If your going to use these onions within a few weeks, leaving them in the cupboard or in a pantry should be fine.

 How to store cut, chopped, and diced onions

 Step 1.
-Go ahead and peel the onion and then chop, dice them.
-Most likely you will be storing onions that are leftover from prepping vegetables for a dinner.
+Go ahead and peel the onion and then chop, and dice them.
+Most likely you will be storing onions leftover from prepping vegetables for a dinner.

 Step 2.
-Add the onions in a glass jar or air-tight food-storage container.
+Add the onions to a glass jar or air-tight food-storage container.
 You could also add them to a bowl and cover them with saran wrap.

 Store this container in the refrigerator and use them within the next 24 hours.

 How to store onions in the refrigerator

 If your going to store onions in the refrigerator the best practice is to only store onions that are leftover from prep or the skin has been removed.

 If you have whole onions, you want to think about a dry storage area with low humidity.